Fact Sheets And Publications

 When family members have different values and attitudes toward spending and saving money, or when families strive for unrealistic goals, there is a potential for conflict.
 When family members do not “talk things out,” even the best spending plan may not work.

-Communications among family members is not always the easiest thing to do, but it is important if you want to get the most satisfaction from financial resources.
-Generally, the more open the communication about family finances, the better the quality of those decisions.
+Communication among family members is not always easy, but it is essential if the goal is to get the most satisfaction from financial resources.
+In general, the more open the discussions about family finances, the better the resulting decisions.

 Communications Guidelines